Zbigniew Brzezinski: Academia

-The Soviet invasion of Czechoslovakia further reinforced Brzezinski's criticisms of the right's aggressive stance toward Eastern European governments.
+The Soviet invasion of Czechoslovakia further reinforced Brzeziński's criticisms of the right's aggressive stance toward Eastern European governments.
 His service to the Johnson administration, and his fact-finding trip to Vietnam, made him an enemy of the New Left.

-For the 1968 U.S. presidential campaign, Brzezinski was chairman of the Humphrey's Foreign Policy Task Force.
+For the 1968 U.S. presidential campaign, Brzeziński was chairman of the Humphrey's Foreign Policy Task Force.

-Brzezinski called for a pan-European conference, an idea that would eventually find fruition in 1973 as the Conference for Security and Co-operation in Europe.
-Meanwhile, he became a leading critic of both the Nixon-Kissinger détente condominium, as well as George McGovern's pacifism.
+Brzeziński called for a pan-European conference, an idea that would eventually find fruition in 1973 as the Conference for Security and Co-operation in Europe.
+Meanwhile, he became a leading critic of both the Nixon–Kissinger détente condominium, as well as George McGovern's pacifism.